The Hill | TheBookSeekers

 No. of pages 256

-Jared's plane has crashed in the Alberta wilderness, and Kyle is first on the scene.
+Seeking cell phone reception after a remote plane crash, city kid Jared and local Kyle scale a hill that Kyles Cree grandmother has forbidden him to climb.
+Coming down the next day, the boys find that the plane has disappeared, the forest has changed, and something is hunting them.
+A modern imagining of the Cree Whtiko legend.
+Jareds plane has crashed in the Alberta wilderness, and Kyle is first on the scene.
 When Jared insists on hiking up the highest hill in search of cell phone reception, Kyle hesitates; his Cree grandmother has always forbidden him to go near it.
-There's no stopping Jared, though, so Kyle reluctantly follows.
-After a night spent on the hilltop-with no cell service-the teens discover something odd: the plane has disappeared.
+Theres no stopping Jared, though, so Kyle reluctantly follows.
+After a night spent on the hilltopwith no cell servicethe teens discover something odd: the plane has disappeared.
 Nothing in the forest surrounding them seems right.
 In fact, things seem very wrong.
 And worst of all, something is hunting them.
-Karen Bass, the multi-award-winning author of Graffiti Knight and Uncertain Soldier, brings her signature action packed style to a chilling new subject: the Cree Wihtiko legend.
-Inspired by the real story of a remote plane crash and by the legends of her Cree friends and neighbours, Karen brings eerie life-or perhaps something other than life-to the northern Alberta landscape in The Hill.
+Karen Bass, the multi-award-winning author of Graffiti Knight and Uncertain Soldier, brings her signature action packed style to a chilling new subject: the Cree Whtiko legend.
+Inspired by the real story of a remote plane crash and by the legends of her Cree friends and neighbours, Karen brings eerie lifeor perhaps something other than lifeto the northern Alberta landscape in The Hill.

 There are 256 pages in this book.
-This book was published 2016 by Pajama Press .
+This book was published in 2016 by Pajama Press .

 Karen Bass is a multi-award-winning author of novels for young adult readers.
 Graffiti Knight won the CLA Young Adult Book Award, the Geoffrey Bilson Award for Historical Fiction for Young People, the R. Ross Annett Award for Children's Literature, and the CAA Exporting Alberta Award.
 Formerly the library manager in Hythe, Alberta, Karen now lives and writes in Hamilton, Ontario.